iamshadmirza/BlogsByShad/blogs/soshace_lesson_15/index.md

 ```

-We are showing a `loading...` text while the request in is progress.
-It's a good practice to let the user know that we are fetcthing something.
+We are showing a `loading...` text while the request is in progress.
+It's a good practice to let the user know that we are fetching something.
 Once the request is complete, the `isFetching` flag will be false and comments will be rendered.
 At last, go to `src/components/Article/index.js` and update `CommentList.js` usage:

 ```js
 //...above code